ko2ic/image_downloader/README.md

 # image_downloader

-Flutter plugin that downloads images on the Internet and saves them on device.
+Flutter plugin that downloads images and movies on the Internet and saves to Photo Library on iOS or specified directory on Android.
 This will keep Exif(DateTimeOriginal) and GPS(Latitude, Longitude).

-For Android, image is saved in ```Environment.DIRECTORY_DOWNLOADS```.
-For ios, image is saved in Photo Library.

 ## Getting Started